Smoking cessation medications

 - The most common dose is a 150 mg tablet once or twice a day.

 - If you need help with cravings when first quitting, you may take bupropion along with nicotine patches, gums, or lozenges.
 Ask your doctor if this is okay for you.

 - Dry mouth.

 - Problems sleeping.
-Try taking the second dose in the afternoon if you have this problem (You must take it least 8 hours after the first dose.)
+Try taking the second dose in the afternoon if you have this problem (take it at least 8 hours after the first dose).

 - Stop taking this medicine right away if you have changes in behavior (such as anger, agitation, depressed mood, thoughts of suicide, or attempted suicide).

 Varenicline (Chantix) helps with the craving for nicotine and withdrawal symptoms.
 It works in the brain to reduce the physical effects of nicotine.
 This means that even if you start smoking again after quitting, you will not get as much pleasure from it when you are taking this drug.